Showing posts with label Maths. Show all posts

 (d) my answers

-Although a contradiction can be used as a description that is such a good description, it should count as a true description, that does not mean that the contradiction is true.
-Consider how there are two ways in which 1 + 1 = 2 is true.
+Although a contradiction can be used as a description that is such a good description, it should count as a true description (as when we say that something is and isn’t a certain way, meaning that it is that way in one sense but not in another, or that it is that way about as much as it is not), that does not mean that the contradiction is true.
+Not too dissimilarly, there are two ways in which 1 + 1 = 2 is true.
 It is true as a description of Jack and Jill, and it is, in a different way, true by definition (of 2).
-Contradictions are false (as a rule).
-And it is not at all contradictory for there to be no particle and then, at a later time, one particle.
+And it is, in any case, not at all contradictory for there to be no particle and then, at a later time, one particle.

-In order to answer that question correctly, I needed to think logically.
-Why would anyone think that a mathematical model of reasoning that is not a very good model of logical reasoning would help?
+Why would anyone think that a mathematical model of reasoning that is not a very good model of logical reasoning (because if something is not the case, then it cannot also be the case: it not being the case means that it cannot) would help them to think logically?